 Pressure Point Activation

 For temporary relief of closed nasal passages when none of these other options are available to you, try a quick face massage.
-These five quick steps take less than two minutes to perform and, when done correctly, will allow you to breath more easily.
+These seven quick steps take less than two minutes to perform and, when done correctly, will allow you to breathe more easily.

 This also works with a few drops of either oil added to the water in a humidifier.
 Some of these machines actually have a small tank included for just such a thing.